andersonmag/E-nology-POWERFULL/README.md

  - `Esse é um projeto em desenvolvimento, sendo construindo por estudantes do Curso técnico em Informática do IFAL(Instituto Federal de Alagoas) visando ensinar e auxiliar alunos de cursos de Informática em sua aprendizagem de inglês instrumental, e proporcionando, dessa forma, uma melhor introdução e um melhor entendimento sobre à área de informática e toda a sua abrangência. `

-- `This is a project under development, being built by students of the Technical Course in Computer Science at IFAL (Federal Institute of Alagoas) aiming to teach and assist students of Computer Science courses in your instrumental English learning, and thus providing a better introduction and a better understanding about the IT area and all its scope.`
+- `This is a project under development, being built by students of the Computer Technician Course at IFAL (Federal Institute of Alagoas) aiming to teach and assist students of Computer Technician Courses in their instrumental English learning, and thus providing a better introduction and a better understanding about the IT area and all its scope.`

 	**Developer by:**
 		👨‍💻👨🏿‍💻